xebialabs-community/devops-keycloak-examples/README.md

 * **Application name**: `Keycloak demo`

+* **Homepage URL:** _A URL from GitHub to Keycloak_

-Homepage URL: GitHub lives in the public internet and needs to find Keycloak that is now (hopefully) running behind a firewall.
+GitHub lives in the public internet and needs to find Keycloak that is now (hopefully) running behind a firewall.
 In order to make a connection, we can punch a hole in the firewall with the `ngrok` utility.
 This is only for demo purposes!

 Try

     $ ngrok http 8080

 And copy to URL to the homepage URL field.
 Stop the process when done with the demo.
-Note: you will need to configure GitHub when you start ngrok again because it will give you a different URL.iuiofrd
+Note: you will need to configure GitHub when you start ngrok again because it will give you a different URL.

-**Authorization callback URL** is published by Keycloak.
-Simply copy it from Identity Providers > GitHub page > Redirect URI.
+* **Authorization callback URL**:  _Copy it from Keycloak: Identity Providers > GitHub page > Redirect URI._

-On the next page, copy the Client ID into Keycloak.
+On the next page, copy the **Client ID** into Keycloak.
-Then create a new secret and also copy it into Keycloak.
+Then create a new **Secret** and copy it into Keycloak as well.

 That's it!
 Save the page in Keycloak and reload the login page.

 There is a 'Login with GitHub' button and it Just Works.
 How cool is that!

 You can also use identity providers to connect to Office 365 for example.
 You will  need to speak to your sysadmin to get hold of the Client ID and Client Secret, but the idea is the same.

 ## 5. Token authorization